First Time User? Enroll now.

 You may need to take off all or some of your clothes.
 If needed, you will be given a cloth or paper covering to use during the biopsy.

-Your doctor numbs the area where the needle will be inserted.
-Once the area is numb, a small cut is made in the skin.
+In a core needle lymph biopsy, your doctor numbs the area where the needle will be inserted.
+When the area is numb, a small cut is made in the skin.
 A needle with a special tip is put through the skin and into the lymph node.
 You must lie still while the biopsy is done.

 There is a chance of an infection at the biopsy site.
 An infection can be treated with antibiotics.

-You may have numbness in the skin near the biopsy site.
+Your skin may feel numb near the biopsy site.
 This is common.

 After surgery you may have a buildup of fluid where lymph nodes were removed.
 This fluid is called seroma.
 Your body will reabsorb the fluid, but it may take some time.
 Or your doctor may decide to drain the fluid.
 If the area becomes painful or shows signs of infection, such as redness, warmth, or tenderness, call your doctor right away.

 Having lymph nodes removed may increase your chance of getting lymphedema.
 This can happen months after you have the surgery.
-If you notice swelling in your arm or hand, or if the skin on your arm or hand feels tighter than normal, be sure to contact your doctor.
+If you notice swelling or if your skin feels tighter than normal, be sure to contact your doctor.

-A lymph node biopsy removes lymph node tissue to be looked at under a microscope for signs of infection or a disease, such as cancer.
-Test results from a lymph node biopsy are usually available within a few days.
+Test results are usually available within a few days.
 Finding some types of infections may take longer.

 The lymph node sample is usually treated with special dyes (stains) that color the cells and make problems more visible.